COVID 19 POLICY and PROCEDURES

 - between people who are within 6 feet of each other

-- through respiratory droplets produced when an infected person coughs or sneezes
+- through respiratory droplets produced when an infected person coughs, sneezes or talks

 According to the CDC, symptoms of an infection with Coronavirus strain COVID-19 are all or a combination of some of the following: